How to Turn On or Off Auto Unlock When Windows Recognizes Your Face in Windows 11

 What does "unlock with Windows Hello" mean?

-Windows Hello is a more personal and secure way to sign in to your Windows device.
-Instead of using a password, with Windows Hello you can sign in using facial recognition, fingerprint, or a PIN.
+Windows Hello offers a more personal and secure method for signing into your Windows device.
+Instead of a password, Windows Hello lets you sign in using facial recognition, a fingerprint, or a PIN.

 Why Ctrl+Alt+Del to unlock?

-Windows has had a longstanding security feature where administrators can require users to use Ctrl+Alt+Del at sign-in.
-This ensures that user credentials are entered in the trusted Windows logon screen instead of a fake or spoofed alternative.
+Windows includes a long-standing security feature that allows administrators to mandate the use of Ctrl+Alt+Del during sign-in.
+This process ensures that user credentials are entered on the trusted Windows logon screen, rather than a potentially fake or spoofed alternative.

 Was this guide helpful?